 Please allow additional travel time as needed, weather conditions are variable and the views are amazing!

-If you would like to become a MUSE sponsor, please see our sponsorship opportunities.
+If you would like to become a 2020 MUSE partner, please see our partnership opportunities.

 We’d like to extend a special thank you to the Bend Cultural Tourism Fund.